hagenw/hagenw.github.io/_posts/2016-09-05-assessment-of-audio-quality-and-experience-using-binaural-hearing-models.md

 comments: false
 description: "Raake and Wierstorf - Assessment of audio quality and experience using binaural-hearing models"
-author: "H Wierstorf, A Raake"
+author: "A Raake, H Wierstorf"
 title: "Assessment of audio quality and experience using binaural-hearing models"
 proceedings: "22nd International Congress on Acoustics (ICA)"